Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Date/_index.en.md

 ## Usage

-The Date component allows users to add structured formatted date, with or without label
+The `Date` component allows users to add structured formatted date, with or without label.

 ### Anatomy

-1. **Horizontal**: A date with label structured horizontally
+1. **Horizontal**: A date with a label structured horizontally
     ![Date horizontal anatomy](date-horizontal.png "Date Horizontal")
-2. **Vertical**: A date with label structured vertically
+2. **Vertical**: A date with a label structured vertically
     ![Date vertical anatomy](date-vertical.png "Date vertical")